HomeLatest NewsIndustrySaviynt raises $700 million in KKR-led funding at $3 billion valuation

 Advertisement

-The company said the new capital will be used to accelerate product development, support migration from legacy identity systems and deepen partnerships with cloud providers, software platforms and professional services firms.
+The company said the new capital will be used to accelerate product development, support migration from legacy identity systems and deepen partnerships with cloud providers, platforms and professional services firms.

 Get the day's headlines from Tech Observer straight in your inbox